Why Is Marketing Important In The Hospitality Industry?

 Make sure your marketing campaigns are promoting the service you want to provide, and they’re aimed clearly at the group of individuals you’re targeting.

 Remember, though, your marketing campaign can only take you so far.
-If your service isn’t up to scratch, isn’t high enough quality, isn’t engaging, you won’t generate the buzz you hope for.
+If your service isn’t up to scratch, isn’t high enough quality, and isn’t engaging, you won’t generate the buzz you hope for.

 You know this already, but make sure your customers are at the heart of your business, and that every decision you make enhances their customer experience.
 Happy customers = loyal customers.